 Click the box on the left for “Add to Buffer.”

-In this step, you can tweak how your tweets will be constructed.
-The default option shown pulls the post title from the blogs you subscribed to, then pulls the related link to that post.
+In this step, you can tweak how your tweets will be constructed when they’re sent to Buffer.
+The default option shown pulls the post title from the blog, then pulls the related link to that post.